Katie Holmes Host Of American Red Dress Event Amid More Foxx Rumors

 “Started in 2003 by The Heart Truth, the event is meant to remind women that heart disease is their greatest health threat and to inspire them to take care of themselves to try to offset that.
 Cardiovascular disease and stroke make up in three deaths among women annually — which is more than all cancers combined.”

 Katie is sure to be a wonderful addition to the event and will likely steal a bit of the attention from the models on the runway seeing as she is pretty well flawless in nature and appearance.
-Holmes will also be joined by a number of other stars, such as Lauren Holly Lea Thompson, Juliette Lewis, Jazz Jennings, Diane Guerrero, Lucy Lawless and Stephanie March, as well as many others.
+Holmes will also be joined by a number of other stars, such as Lauren Holly Lea Thompson, Juliette Lewis, Jazz Jennings, Diane Guerrero, Lucy Lawless, and Stephanie March, as well as many others.

 Holmes is no stranger to fashion seeing as she is quite close with notable designer Zac Posen, as the publication reminds, and has been seen at various fashion week events over the years.
 The event is a wonderful way to inspire women to take on more healthy habits regarding their heart health and reminds that coming together for a cause is always a way to not only show support, but to find support.